ronesc/Y.Afisha/README.md

 # 🇺🇸
 # 📊 Y.Afisha Marketing Optimization Analysis

-In this project, I worked with real datasets from Y.Afisha — user activity logs, purchase data, and marketing spend.
+For this analysis, I worked with real datasets from Y.Afisha — user activity logs, purchase data, and marketing spend.
 The goal was to analyze user behavior and help the company optimize its marketing investments.

 I started by cleaning and preparing three different datasets: site visits, orders, and advertising costs.
 This included fixing data types, handling missing values, and getting everything ready for analysis.